GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 ##Signaling and Discovery

-This section describes a typical example of the end-to-end process for signaling a receiver's join of a SSM channel that relies on an AMTRELAY RR.
+This section describes a typical example of the end-to-end process for signaling a receiver's join of an SSM channel that relies on an AMTRELAY RR.

 The example in {{figmessaging}} contains 2 multicast-enabled